MUSOP Preferred Decision: October 2, 2023

 Students will be required to obtain certain immunizations to be eligible for rotations.
 Please contact the Office of Experiential Learning for a full list of requirements.

-To participate in online technologies, students will need to have access to reliable internet during the academic year.
+To participate in online technologies, students will need to have access to reliable internet throughout the academic year.